Kavignar Meenavan

 Kavignar Meenavan (கவிஞர் மீனவன், 9 January 1933 – 22 August 2012), born R.K.
 Narayanasamy, was a Tamil poet, writer and activist.
 He was called Kavignar Meenavan by the people of Nagapattinam.
-He was a popular scholar and has written lot of poetry and research articles in Tamil language.
+He was a popular scholar and has written lot of poetry and research articles on Tamil language.

 Early life

-He was born in Tranquebar to Kula Lakkuvan and Thailammai as a First child.
+He was born as R. K. Narayanasamy in Tranquebar to Kula Lakkuvan and Thailammai as a First child.
 Worked as a school teacher in different places, and retired as a Tamil teacher from National Higher Secondary School, Nagapattinam, Tamil Nadu.

-His birth name is R.K.
-Narayanasamy and a known follower of Thanthai Periyar.
+He was a follower of 'Periyar' E. V. Ramasamy.

 Literary works

 Kavignar Meenavan penned his works under different pseudonyms.